-ARTICLE 2.12 ADMINISTRATIVE DISPATCH SUPERVISOR SPECIALTY PAY
+ARTICLE 2.12 DISPATCH SUPERVISOR SPECIALTY PAYS

-Effective the first full pay period in July 2022, the Dispatch Supervisor assigned to the position of Administrative Dispatch Supervisor (working title) shall receive, in addition to his/her regular monthly pay, compensation at the rate of five percent (5%) of the employee's actual base salary per month, during the period of such assignment.
+The Dispatch Supervisors assigned to the positions of Administrative Dispatch Supervisor (working title), Emergency Medical Dispatch Coordinator, and Communications Training Officer Supervisor shall receive, in addition to their regular monthly pay, compensation at the rate of five percent (5%) of the employee's actual base salary per month, during the period of such assignment.
+The ASSOCIATION may present during the term of this MOU other situations where similar special assignments are made that may warrant similar consideration by the CITY for such specialty pay.